 - In some cases, CEAS will conduct an additional interview via phone or Skype.
 If an interview is required, applicants will be contacted with more details.

 Please note that Stanford will no longer accept paper letters of recommendation, and applicants are expected to upload scanned copies of their transcripts to their online application (click here for more details).
 Two official hard copies of transcripts are still required, and should be mailed directly to:

 Center for East Asian Studies

 Knight Building, Room 112

 Stanford, CA 94305

 (Current Stanford undergraduates only)

 The Center admits a limited number of Stanford undergraduates to work toward a coterminal M.A. degree in East Asian Studies.
 Students must follow the regular application deadline for admission into the program and are expected to meet the same general standards as external candidates seeking admission to the program.
-Coterminal applicants do not submit the online application form--instead a paper coterminal degree application should be submitted directly to CEAS on or before the application deadline, and include:

 - A written 1-2 page statement of purpose;

-- A Stanford transcript;
+- An unofficial Stanford transcript;